jnk0le/random/pipeline cycle test/README.md

 be consumed by instruction Y in next cycle, it most likely means that if instruction X result is processed by regular ALU (e.g. `mov`) in following cycles, there still needs to be a 1 cycle gap in processing chain to dodge stall from Y

-result of early alu can be forwarded to late alu in 0 cycles
+result of early alu can be forwarded to late alu in 0 cycles, or early alu next cycle:

-ops whose result is forwardable from early to late alu are:
 - `add`, `sub` with simple and constructed constants (not shifted ones)
 - `mov` with simple and constructed constants (not shifted ones) + simple shifts and rotations (aliased to mov) except rrx
-- `rev` + probably other bitmanip ops (`rev` result can't be used by load/inline shift next cycle, can be `mov'd` in ealu, ????, TBD)
+- `rev`, `rev16`, `revsh`, `rbit` (can't be used by AGU or as inline shifted operand next cycle)

 `add`, `sub` and non shifting `mov` in earlu ALU is not clobbered by inline shifted operand of the older op